 Kiplinger named Rochester the “Best City in the U.S. for Commuters.”
 This ranking was based on our community’s low congestion cost (a measurement of wasted time and fuel calculated by the Texas Transportation Institute) along with average length of commute, local gas prices, yearly delays per commuter, and public transit use.

-The Greater Rochester International Airport averages 216 flights every day to 19 cities.
+The Greater Rochester International Airport offers nearly 30,000 seats per week to 19 non-stop destinations and major hubs with connections worldwide.
 Flights to cities such as Boston, New York and Washington, DC are less than 1 ½ hours by air.
 Our airport is also ranked as one of the most affordable airports in the country.
 (Source: 2015 Airport Affordability Index, Cheapflights.com)

 *Average commute time and median housing value data is from 2015 American Community Survey 5-year estimates; Rochester Region data is from 2015 American Community Survey 1-year estimate; Workforce data is from NYS Department of Labor, August 2017; Population data is from the July 2016 U.S. Census Population Estimates